Mickey Mouse degrees

-Mickey Mouse degrees (or Mickey Mouse courses) is a term for university degrees or courses regarded as worthless or irrelevant.
-The term is a dysphemism, originating in the common usage of "Mickey Mouse" as a pejorative.
+Mickey Mouse degrees (or Mickey Mouse courses) is a term used to describe university degrees or courses regarded as worthless or irrelevant.
+The term is a dysphemism, originating in the common usage of Mickey Mouse as a pejorative.
 It came to prominence in the UK after use by the country's national tabloids.

 Origins

-The term was used by the Minister of State for Universities Margaret Hodge, during a discussion on higher education expansion.
+The term was used by the Minister of State for Universities Margaret Hodge, in a public seminar on higher education expansion.
 Hodge defined a Mickey Mouse course as "one where the content is perhaps not as rigorous as one would expect and where the degree itself may not have huge relevance in the labour market"; and that, furthermore, "simply stacking up numbers on Mickey Mouse courses is not acceptable".
-Hodge herself received a 3rd class degree in Economics.
-Similarly, many of her colleagues in the House of Commons have studied Politics Philosophy and Economics and in June 2024 Kay Burley asked the Education Minister Damian Hinds if his PPE degree from Oxford was not indeed a Mickey Mouse degree.
+Hodge herself took a Third in Economics.
+Many MPs in the House of Commons have read PPE.
+In June 2024, Kay Burley asked the Education Minister Damian Hinds if his PPE degree from Oxford was not indeed a Mickey Mouse degree.
 This opinion is often raised in the summer when exam results are released and new university courses revealed.
 The phrase took off in the late 1990s, as the Labour government created the target of having 50% of students in higher education by 2010.